paulasamir16/Fortify/SSC.md

   + ```Fortify_Report_Seed_Bundle-2023_Q1_<build>.zip``` file (Required)
   + ```Fortify_PCI_SSF_Basic_Seed_Bundle-2023_Q1_<build>.zip``` file (Optional)
   + ```Fortify_PCI_Basic_Seed_Bundle-2023_Q1_<build>.zip``` file (Optional)
+> [!NOTE]
+> The seed bundle files are included in the Fortify Software Security Center installation package.
+After your initial deployment, you can download off-cycle seed bundles from the [Application Security Customer Portal](https://support.fortify.com/secure/index.jsp) under the PREMIUM CONTENT > FORTIFY EXCHANGE
 + Restart Apache and the browser [Or restart the machine]
 + Login with admin & admin the he will ask you to change the password
   + Note: SSC get Credentials from the database